kavindisathsarani/GlowUp-Salon/README.md

 - **Browse and Select Services and Packages**: Explore a variety of salon services, such as haircuts, styling, manicures, and more.
 - **Book Appointments**: Choose from available time slots and book appointments based on preferences.
 - **Appointment Approval**: Await approval from the admin before the appointment is confirmed.
-- **Payment Process**: Make secure payments through an integrated payment gateway after admin approval.
+- **Payment Process**: Make secure payments through an integrated payment gateway(PayHere) after admin approval.
 - **View Booking Details**: Check the status of bookings, including approval and payment status.
 - **Leave Ratings and Reviews**: Rate the service and leave reviews based on the experience.